Woods Hole - OOI buoys

 To assure survivability and long-term operational reliability, the SPRING Buoy will integrate other renewable energy resources such as photovoltaics.
 By incorporating two redundant systems, a surplus of energy will be available to continuously charge onboard batteries.
 Thus, a SPRING Buoy will perform its intended mission well beyond the normal life span of comparable buoys.

-Proof of concept tests have been successfully completed.
+In-house proof of concept tests have been successfully completed on the patent pending design (US 62/708,462).
 Empirical observations show that the simple design is reliable and forceful.
 Unlike OWC systems, the closed loop does not require self-rectifying turbines or check valves.
 The system efficiently maintains a positive energy balance even in low sea states.
 The circulating air within the closed loop is clean, dry and non-corrosive.
 There is no marine growth to foul internal components.

 Contact us to discuss your mission requirements.
 John Hanna and Fred Wahl Marine are pooling their knowledge and resources to build the highest quality buoys of any size and classification; not just the small self-powered design as described.
 Buoys will be built to the highest standards set by the American Bureau of Shipping and U.S. Coast Guard.